Leaflet/Leafdoc/README.md

 the context of the rest of the directives.
 A namespace can be used in more than one file (for example, when plugging more functionality to an existing class).
 * `🍂example` lets some space to demonstrate how the class / namespace is meant to be used.
 * `🍂section` allows you to group several functions, events, methods or options together, thematically.
+You may need to have sections without an explicit name to add stuff to the default section.
 * Methods, functions, options, etc are a generic thing internally named "documentable":
 	* `🍂method`
 	* `🍂function`